csu-signal/TRACE/README.md

         pred = ...
         return DepthImageInterface(frame=pred, frame_count=color.frame_count)
 ```
 This feature could now seamlessly be used as a dependency to any feature that requires a depth image as input.
 See `mmdemo/features/` for examples of how existing features are implemented.
-Also note that a feature should never directly modifify any of its input interfaces or dependent features.
+Also note that a feature should never directly modify any of its input interfaces or dependent features.
 This breaks the modularity of the program and could cause other features to break in unexpected ways.

 ### Testing